 Rights to redress: what can I claim?

 If you enter a contract because a trader misled you (for example, they claimed goods on sale were antique and they were not) or because they used an aggressive commercial practice (such as pressurizing you into entering a contract) the Consumer Protection from Unfair Trading Regulations 2008 give you rights to redress: the right to unwind the contract, the right to a discount and the right to damages.
 These rights are in addition to the rights you have under the Consumer Rights Act 2015.

-The'Misleading & aggressive practices: rights of redress'guide gives more information.
+The'Misleading & aggressive practices: rights to redress'guide gives more information.